smatechnologies/opcon-advanced-training/docs/Expressions Exercise 6.md

 ### Objective

-To use an OpCon Instance to combine a Schedule Instance property with another string to create another Property Name.
+To use an **OpCon Instance** to combine a **Schedule Instance Property** with another string to create another Property Name.

 ### Summary

-Utilizing an OpCon Instance to create and use a Property Name that is the combination of 2 values that will resolve to the wanted parameter value.
+Utilizing an **OpCon Instance** to create and use a Property Name that is the combination of 2 values that will resolve to the wanted parameter value.

 ### Instructions